 The CMMC standard will also bring a change to the current process of self-assessment, soon requiring that all DoD contractors be assessed by an accredited third-party organization.
 “Our program was also created to help manufactures prepare for certification by a third-party assessor,” says Singer.

-CyberNINES was created as a spinoff of 5NINES cybersecurity business to address the complexity, cost and time associated with NIST SP 800-171 compliance.
-The rapidly changing cybersecurity policies may seem overwhelming without the help of cybersecurity experts.
-CyberNINES is now the preferred cybersecurity partner for all of 5NINES client’s needs.
-CyberNINES is also an active partner of Wisconsin Manufacturing Extension Partnership (WMEP) The company has alo applied to be a Registered Provider Organization (RPO) for CMMC.
+CyberNINES is the preferred partner for all of 5NINES clients’ cybersecurity needs.
+An active partner of Wisconsin Manufacturing Extension Partnership (WMEP) , CyberNINES has also applied to be a Registered Provider Organization (RPO) for CMMC.

 CyberNINES is a cybersecurity company based in Madison, WI serving small and mid-sized manufacturers in Wisconsin and Minnesota.
 Founded in 2020 as a spinoff of 5NINES cybersecurity business, CyberNINES guides manufactures through the complexity, cost and time associated with federal government regulations, including NIST SP 800-171 compliance.
 CyberNINES consists of experts in military and private sector cybersecurity.
 More information can be found at www.cybernines.com.